Skip to Content

 Photo by David Roark, courtesy of Disney.

-The Colors of Mo’Ara face painting station in Pandora is still closed with no re-open date.
+• Colors of Mo’Ara face painting station is temporarily closed with no reopening date announced.

 Epcot